-- 3. Use a rubber spatula to scrape the mixture into the parchment-lined loaf pan.
-If using a metal loaf pan, bake for 50 to 55 minutes or until a toothpick inserted into the center comes out clean.
-If using a glass loaf pan, bake for 70 to 75 minutes or until a toothpick inserted into the center comes out clean.
+- Use a rubber spatula to scrape the mixture into the parchment-lined loaf pan.
+Bake until a toothpick inserted into the center comes out clean, 50 to 55 minutes if using a metal loaf pan, and 70 to 75 minutes if using a glass pan.

-- 4. Let the pumpkin bread cool in the pan on a wire rack for 15 minutes.
-Then run a knife around the sides of the pan to loosen the bread.
+- Run a knife around the sides of the pan to loosen the pumpkin bread.
 Remove the loaf from the pan by lifting the parchment paper.
-Let cool completely on the wire rack before slicing.
+Let the pumpkin bread cool completely on the wire rack before slicing.
 Serve each slice with a dollop of coconut whipped cream, if desired.
 The pumpkin bread will keep beautifully when wrapped in plastic wrap at room temperature for up to 3 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.